datapackage-examples/simple-graph-spec/README.md

   }
 ```

-Similarly to display bar chart we've used `bar` type.
+Similarly to display bar chart we've used `bar` type:

 ```
   ...